aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

       If all the IP address and routing settings have been completed correctly, then you should have reachability

-4. Test your knowledge:
+.. admonition:: Test your knowledge:

-  - when **Leaf 4** recieves the incoming icmp packet from **host 2**, what would the process be for the switch to determine the path for the packet to be fowarded?
+    When **Leaf 4** receives the incoming icmp packet from **Host 2**, what would the process be for the switch to determine the path for the packet to be fowarded?

 **LAB COMPLETE!**

+.. admonition:: Helpful Commands:

-5. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:
+    During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

    - show ip route
    - show ip arp